Fusion of powers: Sweden

 The parliamentary system in Sweden has since its new constitution in 1974 instituted a fusion of powers whereby the principle of "popular sovereignty" serves as the guiding light of principle of government and forms the first line of the constitution.

 United Kingdom

 The United Kingdom is generally considered the country with the strongest fusion of powers.
+Government ministers are even required to be members of parliament under the principle of monism.

 Until 2005, the Lord Chancellor was a full fusion of all branches, being speaker in the House of Lords, a government minister heading the Lord Chancellor's Department, and head of the judiciary.